New Zealand is being urged to speak up about human rights abuses in West Papua and cut military ties with Indonesia.

 West Papua Action Aotearoa spokesperson Catherine Delahunty has urged New Zealand's Foreign Minister Nanaia Mahuta to speak out, citing her recent comments in relation to human rights issues in China.

-"The statement was that she believed that we needed to be consistent on human rights, and that we should be 'country agnostic', where human rights abuses were happening, we should actually call them out.
+"The statement was that, that she believed that we needed to be consistent on human rights, and that we should be country agnostic, where human rights abuses were happening, we should actually call them out.
 So having said that, she needs to act."

 With mass displacement caused by military operations in the highlands region of Papua province since 2018, Delahunty said New Zealand had a duty to raise its voice, because lives of innocent villagers caught in the crossfire were at stake again with the latest military intensification.

-According to Delahunty, Mahuta should not stay silent if she wants to be true to her word of being a defender of indigenous peoples' human rights.
+According to Delahunty, Mahuta shouldn't stay silent if she was true to her word of being a defender of indigenous peoples' human rights.

 Jakarta has told other regional countries to stay out of its domestic affairs, and Indonesia is an important trading partner for New Zealand.